Helping people communicate and connect across cultural differences has been a core component of my life’s mission.

 - Donate a portion of our profits to non-profit organizations that advance equity in my community and around the world

-If you feel that something critical is missing from this list, shoot me an email and let me know!
+If you feel that something critical is missing from this list, send me an email and let me know!